25 Years of Child Care Policy

 The CCEE team has been influential in key moments of child care and early education history.
 For example, in 2014 the team played a significant role in advancing the reauthorization of the Child Care and Development Block Grant, and during the Great Recession and COVID-19 pandemic, led the charge to secure over $50 billion in relief resources for children, families, and child care providers.
 Whether supporting policies that impact immigrant families’ access to care, advocating for fair wages for the child care workforce, advancing racial equity, or providing technical assistance to states and providers, the CCEE team has always put the well-being of all families and children first.
 And the team has greatly enhanced and enriched its work by collaborating with a diverse array of partner organizations.

-To celebrate the CCEE team’s 25-year anniversary, CLASP is hosting a hybrid celebration on September 25 in Washington, D.C.
-This event, which people who can’t make it to Washington can attend virtually, will be an opportunity for CLASP and the CCEE team’s alumni, friends, and partners to celebrate some of our greatest achievements and learn about the bold vision for the next 25 years – and beyond.
+To celebrate the CCEE team’s 25-year anniversary, CLASP is hosted a hybrid celebration on September 25 in Washington, D.C.
+This event was an opportunity for CLASP and the CCEE team’s alumni, friends, and partners to celebrate some of our greatest achievements and learn about the bold vision for the next 25 years – and beyond.

 If you are interested in joining our distinguished list of event sponsors, please click below to make a sponsorship pledge today.
 Please email Stephanie Schmit, Director, Child Care and Early Education, or CLASP Development Team.